 We are a team of specialist teachers and practitioners working within the Social, Communication, Interaction, & Learning Team (SCILT) alongside the other specialist areas of Communication and Interaction, Cognition and Learning and Early Years.

 Schools and settings can make individual referrals for children and young people presenting with SEMH from reception age onwards.
-This is no longer part of the traded service and is now subsidised in line with the other SCILT areas.
-More information about
+The referrals are not part of any traded service as they are subsidised in line with the other SCIL Team areas.
+More information

 Presentations of SEMH